-The debt ratio allows you to calculate what portion of a company’s assets has been financed by debt.
+The debt ratio, also referred to as the total debt to total asset ratio, allows you to calculate what portion of a company’s assets has been financed by debt.

 The value of this ratio will provide you with information about the solvency of a particular business, and how capable it is of meeting its long-term financial obligations.

 Generally speaking, the higher a firm’s total debt ratio value, the riskier its financial structure, since the majority of its assets will have been paid for with borrowed funds.

 There’s always the risk that a company in this situation will eventually find itself unable to service its debt load.

 The closer the ratio value is to 0%, the more stable and economically conservative a company is, with a greater portion of its assets having been purchased with investor equity.

 So how do you calculate debt ratio?
 To compute this ratio for a business you may wish to invest in, you would use the following formula: